Frequently Asked Questions about Agri-footprint

 In which LCA software is Agri-footprint available?

-Agri-footprint includes many processing LCIs such as different crushing processes, dry milling, wet milling, sugar processing, oil refining, and many more.
+Agri-footprint also includes many agricultural processing LCIs such as crushing processing, dry milling, wet milling, sugar processing and oil refining.

-Does Agri-footprint recommend using one or another of the 3 allocation approaches by default?
+Does Agri-footprint recommend using a specific allocation approach by default?

 We do not recommend a default allocation approach in Agri-footprint because the choice also depends on the purpose of your LCA.
-In our LCAs we often include a sensitivity analysis of the used allocation 1.
+In our LCAs we often include a sensitivity analysis of the used allocation.

 Regarding the allocation methods, it is possible to choose a different allocation rule for a same LCI?